nathaneltitane/dextop/README.md

 These additions are fetched directly from their respective Termux project GitHub releases page: any previously installed version should be removed to not inherit any conflicting packaege signatures that may contribute to unexpected issues.

 The display server, Termux:X11 will interface with the required 'termux-x11' package and provides Dextop with a native display solution on the host device, using the available DPI settings and running it through the hardware platform (with possibility of acceleration when it is compiled and enabled).

-### Usage:

-All utilities created for, loaded, and used by desktop contain a help argument.
-Please refer to the help dialogs before opening a bug report.

 ### Session start: